jasperroebroek/focal-stats/docs/source/methods.rst

 Grouped/strata statistics
 =========================

-Grouped statistics are statistics calculated on groups of pixels defined by a stratum (:mod:``grouped_stats``).
+Grouped statistics are statistics calculated on groups of pixels defined by a stratum (:mod:`grouped_stats`).
 In this package they are defined in any dimension.
 The calculated values can be reapplied on an output with the same dimensions as the input.
-For 2D raster data this is available in the :mod:``strata_stats`` moduls.
+For 2D raster data this is available in the :mod:`strata_stats` module.